Autos go automatic

 Then there is adaptive cruise control, a type of automated longitudinal control.
 It works as ordinary constant speed control, but it also uses radar to detect metal objects.
 By recognizing the closest vehicle in front of the car, the system can maintain a safe distance.

 Research and development are ongoing, and systems with higher levels of automated driving will likely become available within the next decade.
-The HAVEit project, a program for the development of highly automated vehicles, is partly funded by the European Commission.
-The project has developed and tested a temporary autopilot that allows a car to drive at speeds up to 80 miles per hour with lateral and longitudinal control, using a combination of existing technologies such as the lane-keeping assistant and adapted cruise control.
+The HAVEit project, a programme for the development of highly automated vehicles, is partly funded by the European Commission.
+The project has developed and tested a temporary autopilot that allows a car to drive at speeds up to 130 kilometres per hour with lateral and longitudinal control, using a combination of existing technologies such as the lane-keeping assistant and adapted cruise control.
 The autopilot system detects speed limits and ongoing road work and maintains sufficient distance from the vehicle ahead while steering the car along the road lane at a speed set by the driver.
 According to Volkswagen, series production of this system is possible within five years.

 Have humans as drivers been surpassed by computers?
 Will driving become fully automated for the benefit of greater safety?

-According to Achim Beutner, a researcher from Volvo Group Advanced Technology & Research and a HAVEit program steering committee member, the systems mentioned above are meant to facilitate the driver’s task, not to take away the fun of driving.
+According to Achim Beutner, a researcher from Volvo Group Advanced Technology & Research and a HAVEit programme steering committee member, the systems mentioned above are meant to facilitate the driver’s task, not to take away the fun of driving.

 “The driver becomes a supervisor when he or she decides to,” says Beutner.
-“A frequently used expression is ‘driver in the loop,’ which means the automated system handles a certain control task, but the driver is supervising and can at any time interrupt and take back command.”
+“A frequently used expression is ‘driver in the loop’, which means the automated system handles a certain control task, but the driver is supervising and can at any time interrupt and take back command.”

 Of course, the interface between the vehicle and the driver is crucial for the success of automated steering.
 Drivers must be comfortable becoming supervisors, allowing the vehicle to control certain functions and yet maintaining the responsibility of piloting the car, even if an automated control function is engaged.
 It’s a learning process.
 Vehicle manufacturers, for their part, must find ways to prevent drivers from misusing the automated driving systems, which could lead to accidents.